michar71/DMX_CTRL/README.md

 (For example an external inpout can be linked to the brightness of a channel or set the input parameter for an effect)

 #### Threshold
 A Specific value can be written to a specific control register wen crossing a threshold from low to high or from high to low.
-(For example a specific effect can be tiurned on/off via a switch)
+(For example a specific effect can be turned on/off via a switch)

 ### Wifi/USB/Serial DMX Control
+TBD

 ### Master Control
 TBD